btriller/aerleon/docs/reference/generators.md

 ```

 * _established_: Only match established connections, implements tcp-established for tcp and sets destination port to 1024-65535 for udp if destination port is not defined.
-* _tcp-established_: Only match established tcp connections, based on statefull match or TCP flags.
+* _tcp-established_: Only match established tcp connections, based on stateful match or TCP flags.
 Not supported for other protocols.
 * _initial_
 * _rst_
 * _first-fragment_: this will be rendered as a _fragment_ match.